Stavudine (By mouth)

 - Capsule: Store at room temperature in a closed container, away from heat, moisture, and direct light.
 Ask your pharmacist about the best way to dispose of any leftover capsules after you have finished your treatment.

 - Oral liquid: Store in the refrigerator.
 Do not freeze.
 Throw away any unused medicine after 30 days, but do not throw it in the trash.
 Ask your pharmacist about the best way to dispose of medicine you do not use.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how stavudine works.
-Tell your doctor if you are also using any of the following:
+Tell your doctor if you are using doxorubicin, hydroxyurea, interferon, ribavirin, or zidovudine.